alpha2189/TestNG-project-example/README.md

 This framework is only for education purpose and forgive me if you see many errors, i'm just trying to learn.
 Thanx!
 Enjoy.

+You can also see the reports from the test cases  by clicking to test-output --> index.html
+                                        and then clicking to failed results or pass results.
+                                        There you will find everything into a report.